belli29/furnitart/README.md

 This was graphically achieved with scripts, whereas different view handles the logic.

 - Pictures upload
 The app is optimized for displaying pictures with the same width and height.
-For this reason pictures loaded by seller are automatically reshaped.
-This happens because the model Product save method has been overwritten by a custom save method.
-Images are, then reshaped through PIL library.
+This was achived with the use of CSS media queries.
+Initially it was considered the possiblity to modify the pictures directly before saving them.
+This approach was eventually not followed as the CSS one was considered more user-friendly,allowing the use to see the access the full original picture.

 #### Known bugs